 Freddie Mac released the results of its Primary Mortgage Market Survey

 OREANDA-NEWS.
-December 29, 2017.
-Freddie Mac (OTCQB: FMCC) today released the results of its Primary Mortgage Market Survey® (PMMS®), showing average mortgage rates continuing to inch higher at the end of 2017.
+December 16, 2016.
+Freddie Mac (OTCQB: FMCC) today released the results of its Primary Mortgage Market Survey® (PMMS®), showing average fixed mortgage rates moving higher for the seventh consecutive week.

 Average commitment rates should be reported along with average fees and points to reflect the total upfront cost of obtaining the mortgage.
 Visit the following link for the Definitions.
 Borrowers may still pay closing costs which are not included in the survey.

 Attributed to Sean Becketti, chief economist, Freddie Mac.

 "As was almost-universally expected, the FOMC closed the year with its one-and-only rate hike of 2016.
 The consensus of the committee points to more rate hikes in 2017.
 However, the experience of this year combined with the policy uncertainty that accompanies a new Administration suggests a wait-and-see outlook.

 "This week's mortgage rate survey was completed prior to the FOMC announcement.
 The 30-year mortgage rate rose 3 basis points on the week to 4.16 percent.
 The MBA's Applications Survey posted drops in both refinance and purchase applications, registering the impact of recent mortgage rate increases.
 If rates continue their upward trend, expect mortgage activity to be significantly subdued in 2017."